dartk/EntitiesDotNet/README.md

 ## Iterating over components

-All of the examples below declare a component system as a static class `UpdateTranslationSystem` with a method `Execute(EntityArrays entityArrays, float deltaTime)` that for every entity in `EntityArrays` having `Velocity` and `Translation` components reads `Velocity` and updates `Translation`.
+All of the examples below declare a static class `UpdateTranslationSystem` with a method `Execute(EntityArrays entityArrays, float deltaTime)` that reads `Velocity` and updates `Translation` components for every entity in the `entityArrays` argument.

 ```c#
 static class UpdateTranslationSystem